NET WORTH: Unknown

 JEWISH FUNDING AREAS: Education & Youth, Community, Israel

 BACKGROUND: Michael J. Sacks was born in Chicago and received a B.A. in economics from Tulane University in 1984, and an MBA and a J.D. from Northwestern University.
 He attended the London School of Economics.
 Sacks spent two years at Harris Associates L.P. and joined Grosvenor Capital Management in 1990.
-He was named the firm’s managing partner in 1994 and is currently CEO.
+He was named the firm’s managing partner in 1994 and is currently chairman and CEO.

 EDUCATION & YOUTH: The couple has supported Tulane Hillel, Northwestern Hillel, Hillel Foundation University of Wisconsin (the Sacks are UWisconsin parents), Birthright Israel Foundation, Jewish Child & Family Services, Jewish Council for Youth Services, and Jewish United Fund.

-COMMUNITY: The Sacks support Am Shalom, a reform synagogue in Glencoe, Illinois.
+COMMUNITY: The Sacks support Beth Am Shalom, a reform synagogue in Glencoe, Illinois.
 Their daughter Jennifer is a committee chair.
 Other grantees include Illinois Holocaust Museum & Education Center, Center for Entrepreneurial Jewish Philanthropy, and Simon Wiesenthal Center.

 ISRAEL: Grantees include P.E.F.
 Israel Endowment Funds, whose support focuses on issues such as "primary and secondary education; supporting scientific research; and promoting greater tolerance and understanding between religious and secular communities and between Arabs and Jews."